Bob Orton Jr.

 Bob Orton Jr.: Bio

-Orton, whose son Randy Orton is currently making a name for himself in WWE, turned the simple plaster cast into one of the most deadly foreign objects in WWE history.
+Orton, whose son Randy Orton is currently establishing his own legendary career in WWE, turned the simple plaster cast into one of the most deadly foreign objects in WWE history.
 Orton, who injured his arm during the mid 1980s, was forced to wear a cast to help his arm heal.
 But unlike most people who have their cast removed after a period of a few months or so, Orton milked the injury and wore the cast for a few years!
 Orton convinced officials that the cast was needed to help his arm heal, and every chance he got, he used it as a weapon to lay out his opponents.

 Orton is probably best known for his time as one of Piper's closest allies.
 Not only did he stand in the corner of Piper at the first WrestleMania, he was also Hot Rod's corner man for his boxing match against Mr. T at WrestleMania 2.
 But once Piper became a fan favorite, Orton just couldn't bring himself to follow.
 Instead, he swore his allegiance to "Adorable" Adrian Adonis and traded in his classic style cowboy hat for a more flamboyant pink one.

-Orton also formed an imposing tag team with Hall of Famer Don Muraco.
-The tandem actually opened WrestleMania III from the Pontiac Silverdome.
+Orton also formed an imposing tag team with Hall of Famer Don Muraco, and the tandem opened WrestleMania III from the Pontiac Silverdome.
 The duo squared off against the Can-Am Connection and helped get the record-breaking crowd into a frenzy, even though they came up short in the match.